AI Adoption Framework for Infrastructure

 Description

-Upskill the infra team
+Upskill the infrastructure team

-Workshops, labs, and guided reading per chapter
+Workshops, labs, and guided reading

 Translate AI concepts